blamelesshq/terraform-provider-blameless/README.md

 Generate an API token in the Blamless Identity Management - Key Management section.
 Then please provide your API key and instance URL by:

-1. Putting the values in a `.tfvars` file
+1. Putting the values in a `terraform.tfvars` file

 ```
 instance = "https://{{instance}}.blameless-dev.io"